 The elements of the bread and wine are signs and seals of Christ’s broken body and spilled blood on the cross, sacrificed for our sins.
-They point us to God's grace, and assure is that Christ is present with us—visible forms of an invisible grace.
+They point us to God’s grace and assure us that Christ is present with us—visible forms of an invisible grace.

 These sacraments of baptism and communion are “gifts of God for the people of God,” and a visible and tangible means of experiencing God’s immeasurable grace and unfathomable goodness—the same grace and goodness we have come to know from God’s Word made flesh—Jesus Christ!